lamhoNIH/assist/README.md

 Below we describe how to set up and run the ASSIST analysis modules in three different modes.

 ### 1. How to set up the environment for Jupyter notebooks
 Jupyter notebooks for ASSIST analysis modules are included to allow researchers to test out the analysis code using the Jupyter notebook interface.
-The notebooks folder contains requirements file capturing software dependencies for the three notebooks included.
+The `notebooks` folder contains requirements files capturing software dependencies for the three notebooks included.
 Corresponding requirement file is loaded into each notebook at the beginning.

 ### 2. How to launch containers for each analysis module
 Before analysis modules can be launched through standalone containers, the corresponding images need to be loaded.
-You can either use the included Makefile to generate the corresponding images or use the following command to load the provided images in the images/standalone folder using:
+You can either use the included Makefile to generate the corresponding images or use the following command to load the provided images in the `images/standalone` folder using:
 ```
 docker load --input <path to the image tar file>
 ```